menny/menny.github.io/_posts/2026-01-18-i-dont-know-rust-but-ai-does.md

 But we have tens of thousands of packages.
 And in a build system like Bazel, those milliseconds add up.
 Every time we spin up a Node.js process, we pay a startup penalty.
 We pay for the single-threaded nature of the event loop - even if we use IO async operations.

-To make this *truly* fast—we're talking sub-100ms fast—we would need to move to a native language.
+To make this *truly* fast—we're talking single-digit milliseconds in most cases and ~50ms on the big ones—we would need to move to a native language.
 Something like Rust.
 We could use the specific crates (like [`oxc`](https://github.com/oxc-project/oxc), the Oxidation Compiler) directly as libraries, bypassing the process-spawning overhead and utilizing true multi-threading.

 But here is the friction: **I don't know Rust.** And none of my teammates know Rust.